-The City will continue to participate in the HUD-operated Section 8 Housing Choice Vouchers program, and will continue to work with the Oakland Housing Authority to obtain additional funding from the federal government for more Section 8 rental assistance for very-low-income renters by documenting the need for additional housing vouchers and contacting decision-makers at HUD as appropriate.
-The City will also advocate for additional funding as opportunities such as the American Recovery Act become available.
-Further, the City will work with nonprofit and community-based partners to educate property owners throughout the city about housing choice vouchers to encourage greater participation and to increase locational choices for voucher holders (see Action 5.2.7).
-Responsible Agency: Oakland Housing Authority, Oakland Department of Housing and Community Development Potential Funding Source: HUD Section 8 vouchers Timeline: Ongoing, 2023-2031 Objective: The City of Oakland Housing Authority will increase the number of vouchers being used in proportion with any future federal expansion of Section 8 or similar programs.
-Action 3.3.3: City of Oakland Rental Assistance Program.
+The City will continue to participate in the HUDoperated Section 8 Housing Choice Vouchers program, and the City will continue to coordinate with the Oakland Housing Authority to advocate for additional funding from the federal government for more Section 8 rental assistance for verylow-income renters by documenting the need for additional housing vouchers and contacting decision-makers at HUD as appropriate.
+The City will also advocate for additional funding at the federal level as opportunities such as the American Recovery Act become available.
+Further, the City will work with nonprofit and community-based partners to educate property owners throughout the city about housing choice vouchers to encourage greater participation and to increase locational choices for voucher holders (see Action 5.2.8).
+In 2022, Oakland secured 515 emergency housing vouchers as part of its advocacy to expand the number of housing vouchers for Oakland residents.
+Responsible Agency: Oakland Mayor's Office, Oakland Housing Authority, Oakland Department of Housing and Community Development

+Potential Funding Source: HUD Section 8 vouchers